 It’s one of the top advertisement examples that attempted to persuade viewers that Apple was the superior product in a fun and concise way.
-To get a sense of how well the ad campaign worked, consider that Apple products’ sales increased 39% by the end of 2006, with 1.6 million Macs sold by the end of 2006, making it one of the most successful brand advertising examples of all time.
+To understand how well the ad campaign worked, consider that Apple products’ sales increased 39% by the end of 2006, with 1.6 million Macs sold.
+Hereupon, Get a Mac was one of the most successful brand advertising examples ever.

 3- Coke: Share a Coke

 The ad campaign revolved around customers’ love of personalization.
-The brand personalized the wrapping around each Coca-Cola bottle with one of the 150 most popular names in the country.
-Customers were encouraged to look for a bottle with their name in the store or share the coke they got from the vending machine with their friend whose name was printed on the bottle.
+Since the brand personalized the wrapping around each Coca-Cola bottle with one of the 150 most popular names in the country, the customers were encouraged to look for a bottle with their name in the store.
+Furthermore, they would share the coke with their friend whose name was printed on the bottle.

-It was a brilliant way to personalize Coke that got people excited about their product.
+It was among the brilliant product advertising examples that got people excited about their product, by personalizing Coke.

 4- Nike: Just Do It

-It has been 30 years that Nike’s slogan was ’Just Do It” for 30 years now and nobody really remembers that their products were once almost exclusively for marathon runners.
-Despite being one of the top brands for basketball shoes, they weren’t even the market leader in that field – Reebok was way ahead.
+It has been 30 years that Nike’s slogan was ’Just Do It’.
+Apparently, nobody really remembers that their products were once almost exclusively for marathon runners.
+Despite being one of the top brands for basketball shoes, they weren’t even the market leader in running- Reebok was way ahead.

 Nike established this slogan in 1988 during a meeting with the advertising agency Wieden & Kennedy.
-Professional and amateur athletes spoke about their achievements and the emotions they experienced while exercising as part of the campaign.
-One of the campaign’s earliest television advertisements featured a video of Walt Stack, an 80-year-old marathoner who explains how he runs 17 miles every morning.
+Professional and amateur athletes spoke about their achievements and the emotions they experienced while exercising as part of the ad campaign.
+On one of the campaign’s earliest television advertisement, Walt Stack, an 80-year-old marathoner, explains how he runs 17 miles every morning.

-Stories like Walt’s generated an emotional response from viewers, prompting people to wonder, “If he can do it, why can’t I?”
+Walt’s story generated an emotional response from viewers, prompting people to wonder, ‘If he can do it, why can’t I?’

-Over 15 million Instagram posts now include the hashtag #JustDoIt, with a sizable portion of these being content created by everyday people.
+Over 15 million Instagram posts now include the hashtag #JustDoIt, with a sizable portion of content created by everyday people.
 This tagline encapsulates an inspiring feeling which is perfectly suited to this sportswear company’s personality.
 These emotional responses from people made Nike’s ad one of the best brand ads of all time.

 5- Volkswagen: Think Small

-In 1960, a legendary advertising group at Doyle Dane & Bernbach (DDB) created the best advertising campaign of the twentieth century, according to Ad Age.
+In 1960, a legendary advertising group at Doyle Dane & Bernbach (DDB) created the best advertising campaign of the twentieth century.

-Among all ad campaigns examples, the ‘Think Small’ campaign focused on being modest, honest and a bit self-deprecating.
+Among all ad campaigns examples, the ‘Think Small’ campaign focused on being modest, honest, and a bit self-deprecating.

-It talked about how cool larger vehicles are and how the Volkswagen won’t even go over 72mph, but then it swung right around and hit its reader with a range of benefits like fewer repairs and lower gas consumption.
+It talked about how cool larger vehicles are and how the Volkswagen won’t even go over 72mph.
+Then, it swung right around and hit its reader with a range of benefits like fewer repairs and lower gas consumption.

-It also decided to refer to the car as a “VW” to appease its American audience.
+This popular advertising example also decided to refer to the car as a ‘VW’ to appease its American audience.

 6- Starbucks: #WhatsYourName

-The campaign’s goal was to represent the transgender community and motivate them to find their voice by using their preferred name rather than their given name.
+The objective of this campaign was to represent the transgender community and motivate them to find their voice using their preferred name rather than their given name.
 This ad campaign sets the scene where new members of the transgender community are putting their new identities, for the first time, on a Starbucks drink.

-Giving your name to a barista may seem unimportant for other people, but it can be a way for the transgender community to embrace their new identity.
+Giving your name to a barista may seem unimportant to other people, but it can be a way for the transgender community to embrace their new identity.
 Consequently, this idea caused the campaign to be among the top campaign ad examples.